quentin-lc/frailtypack/paper/paper.md

 using parametric bootstrap.
 If set to `TRUE`, then the number of bootstrap samples to be used can be set with `pte.nboot`.

-Other parameters are mainly pertain to computational details.
-A complete description of each parameter can be found in the documentation of the package `frailtypack` available on the `CRAN`.
+A complete description of all parameters can be found in the documentation of the function in the package.

 The function `jointSurroPenal` returns an `R` object of class `jointSurroPenal` if the argument `mediation` is set to `FALSE` and of class `jointSurroMed` otherwise.
-In both cases, common `R` functions such as `summary`, `print` and `plot` can be used as will be illustrated in Section 4.
+In both cases, common `R` functions such as `summary`, `print` and `plot` can be to display the results.

 # Function longiPenal